Perry Rotella

 Perry Francis Rotella (born May 28, 1963) is an American businessman.
-He is currently a financial services expert at Amazon Web Services.
-He previously served as the senior vice president, supply chain group executive and chief information officer of Verisk Analytics, a Jersey City, New Jersey-based corporation.
+He is currently a managing director at Box.
+He previously served as the senior vice president, supply chain group executive and chief information officer of Verisk Analytics, a Jersey City, New Jersey–based corporation.
 Rotella has held multiple information technology executive positions with different large American companies.
 He also serves as the elected president of the New York Metro chapter of the Society for Information Management, as a member of the governing body of InfoWorld's Tri-State CIO Forum, and as a mentor in Columbia University's Executive Master of Science in Technology Management program.
 According to a Verisk press release, he was responsible for overseeing the development and implementation of information technology initiatives such as systems for managing risk and fraud for mortgage, healthcare, insurance, and human resources companies as well as governments.

 Education and early life

-Rotella was born on May 28, 1963 in Danbury, Connecticut to Irene Rotella, a banker, and Louis Rotella, a US Navy World War II veteran and carpenter.
-He lived there through high school and graduated from Danbury High School in 1981 where he was class treasurer.
+Rotella was born on May 28, 1963, in Danbury, Connecticut, to Irene Rotella, a banker, and Louis Rotella, a US Navy World War II veteran and carpenter.
+He lived there through high school and graduated from Danbury High School in 1981, where he was class treasurer.
 In college, Rotella became interested in computer science and business and pursued degrees accordingly.
 He graduated from the University of Pennsylvania in 1985 with bachelor's degrees in mathematics and economics.
 Rotella was a member of the fraternity Alpha Chi Rho and served as chapter president during his junior year.
 During his years at Penn, computers were becoming increasingly popular and user-friendly for both business and home use and represented a promising career.

 Career at AMS and AIG (1985–2006)

 Rotella started his career in 1985 at the now-defunct computer consulting company American Management Systems (AMS), where he held various positions including chief technology officer for AMS's Insurance Technology Group.
-Rotella worked at AMS for 14 years, from 1985 after his graduation until he joined AIG.
+Rotella worked at AMS for 14 years, from his graduation in 1985 until he joined AIG.

 Rotella joined American International Group in 1999 as a vice president.
-In 2000 he became AIG's global chief technology officer, a position he held until 2003 when he became the chief information officer of AIG's Domestic Brokerage Group.
-He served as the CIO of DBG until 2006 when he became an Operation and Systems Executive until December 2006 when he joined Moody's Corporation.
+In 2000, he became AIG's global chief technology officer, a position he held until 2003.
+He then became the chief information officer of AIG's Domestic Brokerage Group, serving until 2006 when he became an Operation and Systems Executive.
+He held that position until December 2006, when he joined Moody's Corporation.